hypercube1024/firefly/_docs/database-access.md

 </dependency>
 ```

-In this case, we use the HikariDataSource and h2databse and create the ReactiveSQLClient instance.
+In this example, we use the HikariDataSource and h2databse and create the ReactiveSQLClient instance.
 The ReactiveSQLClient wraps the SQLClient using spring reactor.
 The spring reactor provides more powerful asynchronous APIs than CompletableFuture.
 ```java
 public class TestReactiveSQLClient {